sinfloodmusic/esp-at-docker/README.md

 You can now flash your firmware.
 I'm using ```esptool.py``` that I built using the standard esp-if installation process.
 This container will not help you flash your firmware, it will just help you build it.

-Note: When you configure the firmware, the output file that matters is called ```sdkconfig``` and is located here ```/esp/esp-at/sdkconfig```.
+Note: When you configure the firmware, the configuration output file that matters is called ```sdkconfig``` and is located here ```/esp/esp-at/sdkconfig```.
 If you want a repeatable process, you'll want to keep that file as it will get blown away the next time you restart your container.